confluentinc/examples/README.md

 # Demo list

 There are multiple demos in this repo that showcase Kafka stream processing on the Confluent Platform.
-Each demo resides in its own subfolder.
+Some demos run on local installs ([download Confluent Platform](https://www.confluent.io/download/)) and others run on Docker.

 ## Where to start